dotnet/dotnet-monitor/documentation/configuration.md

 #### `GetEnvironmentVariable` Action

-An action that gets an environment varaible from the target process.
+An action that gets an environment variable from the target process.
 Its value is set as the `Value` action output.

 ##### Properties